mantidproject/mantid/docs/source/tutorials/muon_GUI_course/data_fitting.rst

 User Defined functions can be added using the Fit Function browser, see below for instructions on how to do this.

 1. Load the file `EMU00011888.nxs` using the Muon Analysis GUI
-2. Click on the arrow next to the `EMU11888` workspace in the ADS and plot the workspace ending in `fwd; Counts' as described in Loading Data.
+2. Click on the arrow next to the `EMU11888` workspace in the ADS and plot the workspace ending in `fwd; Counts` as described in Loading Data.
 3. Click the `Fit` button at the right hand side of the toolbar to open the fit function browser.
 4. Add the `UserFunction` function, this can be found in the `General` section of the fit function selection menu.
 5. In the Functions panel, there will now be an undefined `UserFunction`.
 Expand it to see the parameters and click on the empty box next to the `Formula` input box, and then the `...` button which appears.